The Specter of Inflation

 The Reagan Dream

-Despite his stated admiration, Trump is no Reagan: While conservatives aim to conserve, extremists want to push against all limits, venturing into the great beyond—a potentially abyssal, violent beyond.
+Trump is no Reagan: While conservatives aim to conserve, extremists want to push against all limits, venturing into the great beyond — a potentially abyssal, violent beyond.

 Reagan (2024).
 Directed by: Sean McNamara.
 Starring: Dennis Quaid, Penelope Ann Miller, Jon Voight.
 (IMDb)